 Skip the fart jokes and befriend these plant-based rockstars.
-"These are loaded with the magic three: carbohydrates, protein and fiber, keeping you satisfied and full for hours," offers DeFazio.
+"These are loaded with the magic three: carbohydrates, protein, and fiber, keeping you satisfied and full for hours," offers DeFazio.
 "Hummus is a perfect snack with veggies or toss beans into a salad."

 All hail the mighty side dish staple.
 "Quinoa is a grain but acts more like a vegetable and a protein.
 Because it is rich in protein, fiber, and vitamins, a small amount can leave you feeling satisfied," offers Hayim.
 "The dietary fiber is especially important for weight loss as it binds to fat and cholesterol, causing your body to absorb and store less of the fat and cholesterol."
-Hungry?
-Try one of these 30 quinoa recipes for weight loss tonight!

-All about that bal, 'bout that bal...balsamic!
+All about that bal, 'bout that bal…balsamic!
 But really, though.
 Ditto for other vinegars being a boon for dropping weight.
 "Despite its acidic flavor, vinegar tends to be alkalizing and, therefore nourishing, in the body.
 It is a perfectly healthy, very low calorie, fat-free flavoring agent to dress salads or add to any food," offers Hever.
-If you're fan of apple cider vinegar, you'll love these apple cider vinegar tips, hacks, and deets.

-"I love that this food used to be considered 'too fattening' and we now understand that not only is it filled with fiber and healthful mono-unsaturated fats, but is a terrific source of glutathione, which is called the mother of all antioxidants," says Kay.
+"I love that this food used to be considered 'too fattening' and we now understand that not only is it filled with fiber and healthful monounsaturated fats, but is a terrific source of glutathione, which is called the mother of all antioxidants," says Kay.
 Slip some in a smoothie or spread it on a sandwich as a creamy, rich condiment that boosts flavor, too.

 "This carbohydrate is special!
-Soluble fiber works to lower cholesterol and complex carbs keep you energized; they're also filling and prevent you from snacking on high-calorie junk food, "shares DeFazio.
+Soluble fiber works to lower cholesterol and complex carbs keep you energized; they're also filling and prevent you from snacking on high-calorie junk food," shares DeFazio.
 "Add oats to smoothies, make some healthy oatmeal raisin cookies, or start your day with oatmeal!"
 Have we mentioned we love overnight oats for weight loss?

-Not only are they that good on the grill, they're delicious chopped up in a salad or tossed with grains, too.
+Not only are they that good on the grill, but they're also delicious chopped up in a salad or tossed with grains, too.
 "With their meaty texture and delicious flavor, they make the perfect low-calorie swap for burgers," say The Nutrition Twins.
 "They only have 21 calories per mushroom cap, so they can serve as a burger (or as the bread for a veggie sandwich!) for a fraction of the calories.
-They'll fill you with fiber and quench your burger craving as they have a similar mouth feel, especially when you throw them on the grill with a little bit of olive oil."
+They'll fill you with fiber and quench your burger craving as they have a similar mouthfeel, especially when you throw them on the grill with a little bit of olive oil."